reeshub/pc-sprint/README.md

 ### Benchmarking Conclusions

 As we can see, the speedup on all fronts is in the region of 50-55%, which is a massive improvement for around £6 worth of components.
+According to [MIPS](#mips), with the addition of the V20 and the overclock this machine is now twice as fast as a standard IBM PC.
 I haven't encountered any stability issues but my testing is ongoing and of course, if I come across them I will document them here.

 Finally, of course benchmarks are entirely artificial and don't necessarily reflect real world results.
-In my testing I have found that various games are much more playable and with the introduction of very few side effects in most cases.
+In my testing I have found that, without exception, every single game on this machine (and I have a fair few) is more playable with massively reduced slowdowns and stuttering.
 That's a hard thing to quantify, however, so with that in mind I am working on a series of comparison videos which should hopefully be available [on my YouTube channel](https://www.youtube.com/ctrlaltrees) soon.

 ## PC-SPRINT v2 by ctrl-alt-rees

 The above is all well and good, of course, but with the potential for DMA-related problems I decided that it would be worth attempting to improve the design.
-If nothing else, it will be a fun project and an opportunity to teach myself some things about KiCAD, PCB fabrication and early PCs.

-With all that in mind, the PC-SPRINT v2 will aim to seamlessly switch back to the stock clock speed whenever there is DMA activity, eliminating the possibility of lockups and other issues when this occurs.
-I hasten to point out that this hasn't proven to be an issue in my limited testing so far, but of course it's better to be safe than sorry and alleviate some concerns with the design.
+Although I haven't run into these problems myself and I'm not sure how I'll test it, it will be a fun project and an opportunity to teach myself some things about KiCAD, PCB fabrication and early PCs.
+With all that in mind, the PC-SPRINT v2 will aim to seamlessly switch back to the stock clock speed whenever there is DMA activity, eliminating the possibility of lockups.

 ![3D Render of PC-SPRINT v2](PC-SPRINT%20v2/render.png)